Bruce0C/Punters-Quiz-/testing.md

 ### Validation Issues

-The initial W3S Mark Up Validation returned some warning and a single error for the home page.
-The error was due to an unused variable and allwarning were a result of trailing slashes on void elements.
+The initial W3S Mark Up Validation returned some warnings and a single error for the home page.
+The error was due to an unused variable and all warnings were a result of trailing slashes on void elements.
 All errors and warnings were resoleved.
 The initial JsHint test results returned with multiple warnings in regards to semicolons being left out. as JS Hint highlights these errors the issue was quickly resolved.